 The 1940 Act prohibits us from selling shares of our common stock at a price below the current net asset value per share of such stock, with certain exceptions.
 One such exception is prior stockholder approval of issuances below net asset value provided that our Board of Directors makes certain determinations.
 At our 2011 annual meeting of stockholders, our stockholders approved a proposal that authorizes us to sell shares of our common stock below the then current net asset value per share of our common stock in one or more offerings for a period of one year ending on June 14, 2012.
 Continued access to this exception will require approval of similar proposals at future stockholder meetings.
 We are seeking such approval for the next year at our 2012 annual stockholders meeting to be held on June 14, 2012.
 At our 2008 annual meeting of stockholders, our stockholders approved a proposal to authorize us to issue securities to subscribe to, convert to, or purchase shares of our common stock in one or more offerings.
+Any decision to sell shares of our common stock below the then current net asset value per share of our common stock below the then current net asset value per share of our common stock below the then current net asset value per share of our common stock below the then current net asset value per share of our common stock below the then current net asset value per share of our common stock in one or more offerings.
 Any decision to sell shares of our common stock below the then current net asset value per share of our common stock or securities to subscribe to, convert to, or purchase shares of our common stock would be subject to the determination by our Board of Directors that such issuance is in our and our stockholders' best interests.